Read Full Report Asalaamu Alaikum!

 “You have to take off your pants.”

+I grasped at any reason I could.
 “Look, in my religion, unless you’re my husband, I won’t uncover anything from my navel to my knee.
 Is that clear?”

 “But, we’re girls.”

 “I can see that, but we don’t have that kind of relationship.”